jagadeesh-dommety/randomreads/Documentation/Chemistry.md

-The Day Chemistry Proved Air Is Not Nothing – How invisible gases shattered ancient beliefs.
+"The Day Chemistry Proved Air Is Not Nothing – How invisible gases shattered ancient beliefs.",

-When Fire Learned to Speak in Colors – The secret language of flames and metal atoms.
+"When Fire Learned to Speak in Colors – The secret language of flames and metal atoms.",

-The Chemist Who Weighed the Invisible – Measuring atoms before atoms were proven real.
+"The Chemist Who Weighed the Invisible – Measuring atoms before atoms were proven real.",

-How a Broken Thermometer Changed Medicine – The chemistry behind fever and temperature.
+"How a Broken Thermometer Changed Medicine – The chemistry behind fever and temperature.",

-The Battle to Name Oxygen – How politics, language, and ego shaped scientific truth.
+"The Battle to Name Oxygen – How politics, language, and ego shaped scientific truth.",

-When Lead Poisoning Nearly Ended the Roman Empire – Chemistry’s silent role in history’s collapse.
+"When Lead Poisoning Nearly Ended the Roman Empire – Chemistry’s silent role in history’s collapse.",

-The Gas That Makes You Laugh—and Can Kill You – The strange dual life of nitrous oxide.
+"The Gas That Makes You Laugh—and Can Kill You – The strange dual life of nitrous oxide.",

-The First Time Humans Froze Time – How chemistry made food preservation possible.
+"The First Time Humans Froze Time – How chemistry made food preservation possible.",

-Why Salt Once Sparked Wars – The chemical reason civilizations fought over NaCl.
+"Why Salt Once Sparked Wars – The chemical reason civilizations fought over NaCl.",

-The Chemist Who Invented Color on Demand – Synthetic dyes and the death of natural pigments.
+"The Chemist Who Invented Color on Demand – Synthetic dyes and the death of natural pigments.",
+------------- done

-How Chemistry Explained Why Things Smell – The molecular lock-and-key of your nose.
+"How Chemistry Explained Why Things Smell – The molecular lock-and-key of your nose."

 The Day Glass Became Transparent to Heat – Chemistry that changed architecture forever.